 The energetic children of Garl Glittergold take delight in the life on Eridor, and enjoy every moment of it, whether it’s in communion with nature or tinkering in a shop in the dwarven warrens.

-- Ability Scores: Intelligence score increases by 2.
+- Ability Scores: A score increases by 2 (usually Intelligence).

 - Age: Gnomes mature at the same rate as humans, reching adulthood at around 40 years old.
 They live about 350 years, but can reach almost 500.